 This part of the last counseling session is helping a student be successful without your support.
 They brainstorm possible problems that might come up.
 For example, say they have a presentation in class or a group project coming up in a couple of weeks.
 This was the kind of situation that would make them so nervous they would skip class or refuse to get up.

 They can think of how to handle these everyday situations, what strategies will help, and who they can rely on for support.

 A simple trifold folder like the one below is perfect for students to take with them.

 The last session is also a great time to determine when and how the student can see you in the future if needed.
 Consider scheduling a check-in session for a few weeks after counseling ends or include a pass to see you in their prevention plan.

 The end of a counseling relationship is an ideal time to model that relationships can have positive and healthy endings.

 Consider giving the student a gift or token of your relationship.
-A follower on my Instagram account said her counselor collected shells when she was on vacation and gave one to her in their last session.
-I love this kind of simple and meaningful token.
+A follower on my Instagram account said her counselor collected shells on vacation and gave one to her in their last session.
+I love this simple and meaningful token.

 It's important to model that there may be mixed feelings about counseling ending.

-Express confidence that they are ready and that you are always here if they need you.
+Express confidence that they are ready and you are always here if they need you.

 Helpful Counseling Resources